1. PIXCI® Imaging Drivers: Video for Linux Driver (V4L2)

 Image and Pixel Format

-The PIXCI® V4L2 driver complies with the Linux V4L2 design guideline: ‘performing format conversions within the kernel is explicitly frowned upon’; the pixel data received from the frame grabber is the data provided to the application.
+The PIXCI® V4L2 driver complies with the Linux V4L2 design guideline: ''performing format conversions within the kernel is explicitly frowned upon''; the pixel data received from the camera and frame grabber is the data provided to the application.

-Many image and pixel formats produced by PIXCI® frame grabbers match V4L2 standard formats, such as Monochrome (i.e. Grey), RGB, RGB+pad, BGR, BGR+pad, CbYCrY (or variations), or Bayer format.
-These are described via a standard V4L2 ‘pixelformat’ FourCC code.
+Many image and pixel formats produced by cameras and PIXCI® frame grabbers match V4L2 standard formats, such as Monochrome (i.e. Grey), RGB, RGB+pad, BGR, BGR+pad, CbYCrY (or variations), or Bayer format.
+These are described via a standard V4L2 ''pixelformat'' FourCC code.

-Typical exceptions are: (a) A digital camera that doesn’t output pixels in the normal left-to-right and top-to-bottom order,[1] even after allowances for top-bottom and left-right flip, (b) A high bandwidth camera requiring bit packing of pixel data[2], (c) A ‘Field Counter’ has been prepended to the image data (but, see below for option to remove the field counter).
-These image and pixel formats are described via a custom FourCC code; see pixciv4l.c and its ‘pixelhintToFourCC()’ function for a description of the custom FourCC codes.
+Typical exceptions are: (a) A digital camera that doesn't output pixels in the normal left-to-right and top-to-bottom order,[3] even after allowances for top-bottom and left-right flip, (b) A high bandwidth camera requiring bit packing of pixel data[4], (c) A ''Field Counter'' has been prefixed to the image data (but, see below for option to remove the field counter).
+These image and pixel formats are described via a custom FourCC code; see pixciv4l.c and its ''pixelhintToFourCC()'' function for a description of the custom FourCC codes.

-In practice, custom applications using one of the unusual cameras with out-of-order pixels or requiring bit-packing will typically ignore the FourCC code and instead ‘hard-code’ knowledge of the camera’s requirements and data format.
-Further, the PIXCI® V4L2 driver provides an option to force labeling of the image data bytes as 8 bit monochrome so that third party applications and programming environments won’t object to the nonstandard FourCC code (the option does not modify the image data).
+In practice, custom applications using one of the unusual cameras with out-of-order pixels or requiring bit-packing will typically ignore the FourCC code and instead ''hard-code'' knowledge of the camera's requirements and data format.
+Further, the PIXCI® V4L2 driver provides an option to force labeling of the image data bytes as 8 bit monochrome so that third party applications and programming environments won't object to the nonstandard FourCC code (the option does not modify the image data, only the FourCC code).

-Selected PIXCI® frame grabbers count incoming video fields, whether intended to be captured or not, and prepend the count to the image data; this is intended to assist checking whether any video fields have been skipped.[3]
+Selected PIXCI® frame grabbers count incoming video fields, whether intended to be captured or not, and prefix the count to the image data; this is intended to assist checking whether any video fields have been skipped.[5]
 However, the presence of the field counter prevents an otherwise standard pixel and image format from complying with the V4L2 standard format.
 The PIXCI® V4L2 driver provides an option to remove the field counter from the pixel data.
-Use of this option incurs no additional overhead on newer Linux kernels, and minimal overhead on older kernels.
+Use of this option incurs minimal overhead — a copy of the pixel data.

 Streaming Capture Mode